maliknyc/karmagambler.github.io/content/posts/post-3/index.md

 +++
-title = '[Betting Behavior Methods 2] Probability Weighting Quiz' date = '2025-01-03'
+title = '[BBM 2] Probability Weighting Quiz' date = '2025-01-03'
 math = true
 +++

+# Betting Behavior Methodologies 2: Probability Weighting Quiz

 Building onto the [CRRA Quiz](https://maliknyc.github.io/karmagambler.github.io/posts/post-2/), we might want to assess how susceptible someone is to probability weighting: the tendency to overweight low probabilities and underweight large probabilities.
 For now, we'll focus on binary gambles with risky options that offer low-probability gains and high-probability losses.
 In other words, we're essentially attempting to explain "favorite-longshot bias" &mdash; an observed tendency for bettors to overvalue heavy underdogs and undervalue heavy favorites (Griffith 1949).
 Our setup might also bring to mind concepts from Salience Theory, which suggests that decision-makers overweight extremely &mdash; or "saliently" &mdash; unlikely events if they are aware of their possibility (i.e. we react more to possibility than we do to probability) (Bordalo 2012).
 The participant's baseline preferences will be modeled using the CRRA utility function and estimated risk aversion coefficient, \(\gamma\), elicited in the prior section.
 To capture the non-linear perception of probabilities, we will employ Prelec's probability weighting function:
 $$